dai-anna/DRLvsDLrecommenders/README.md

 Taking one step further from the SNQN model is the SA2C framework proposed by Xin Xin, et al. in the same publication [1].
 The authors propose calculating the "advatage" of a positive action over the average case to normalize weights and reduce positive bias.

 #### Bayesian Personalized Ranking
 [TODO]@Preet

 ## 🔢 Data
 In both our datasets, there is a lack of explicit negative feedback.
-For the purpose of our project, we deem items that a user viewed but did not buy as a proxy for negative feedback and items that are purchased as positive.

 ### Diginetica
 > Download [here](https://competitions.codalab.org/competitions/11161)

 This dataset is released as part of the *CIKM Cup 2016 Track 2: Personalized E-Commerce Search Challenge*.
 The dataset features anonymized search, browsing, and purchase logs, product data, and product images.
-For the purpose of our project, we primarily leverage the view and purchase logs, where we consider items that any user viewed but did not buy as a negative signal and any items bought as a positive signal.
+For the purpose of our project, we primarily leverage the view and purchase logs.

 ### Retailrocket
 > Download [here](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset)